didier/svelte-kit-broken-endpoints/README.md

-# A reproduction of an error related to endoints in SvelteKit.
+# A reproduction of an error related to endpoints in SvelteKit.

 Try launching the dev server, and then running the following command: